8 Marketing promotions

 Figure 8.6: Event attractivness range by cluster

-If our goal is to maximize ticket sales, we should plan something other than these promotions on games where there is a possibility that the game will sell out.
-If a sellout is within the confidence interval for a sellout, it should be disqualified from consideration.
+If our goal is to maximize ticket sales we shouldn’t plan one of these promotions on games where there is a possibility that the game sells out.
+If a sellout is within the confidence interval for a sellout it should be disqualified from consideration.
 Let’s take a look at some candidate dates.
 We’ll assume that we want to maximize sales.
-We decided to go this route because the ancillary revenue associated with concessions and retail will compensate for the ticket premium we are forgoing.
-However, we are also looking for games with more potential in terms of higher prices.
+We decided to go this route because we believe the ancillary revenue associated with concessions and retail will make up for the ticket premium we are forgoing.
+However, we are also looking for games that have more potential in terms higher prices.
 Let’s start by identifying the borders of our clusters.
 An easy way to do this is to use the duplicated function.
-Then, we’ll reverse the output so that it makes more sense for our header.
+We’ll reverse the output so that it makes more sense for our header.

 #-----------------------------------------------------------------